Chamindu77/Chat-Application/README.md

 - 👾 Real-time messaging with Socket.io
 - 🚀 Online user status (Socket.io and React Context)
 - 👌 Global state management with Zustand
 - 🐞 Error handling both on the server and on the client
-- ⭐ Deployment like a pro for FREE!